Atomic Swaps

 Complementary vs non-complementary matches

 - Non-complementary match — for example, someone selling YES tokens they already hold to another participant who wants to buy them with sats.
-Here the two parties need to exchange tokens directly, and neither should have to trust the other to go first.
+The seller already has the outcome tokens, so no pre-trade split is needed, but the exchange still uses the same atomic-swap safety rule.

 Why atomic swaps matter